Appdynamics/f5-monitoring-extension/README.md

 Workbench is an inbuilt feature provided with each extension in order to assist you to fine tune the extension setup before you actually deploy it on the controller.
 Please review the following document on [How to use the Extensions WorkBench](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-the-Extensions-WorkBench/ta-p/30130).

-#### Troubleshooting
+## Troubleshooting

-1. Please look at the [troubleshooting document](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695) and make sure that everything is followed correctly.
+1. Please follow the steps listed in this [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695) in order to troubleshoot your issue.
+These are a set of common issues that customers might have faced during the installation of the extension.
 2.  **config.yml:** Validate the file [here](http://www.yamllint.com)
 3.  **F5 REST API:** Please make sure that the F5 REST API is available and accessible.
 Try this URL from the Browser `https://f5-host:f5-port/mgmt/tm/ltm/pool/stats`
 4.  **Metric Limit:** Please start the machine agent with the argument `-Dappdynamics.agent.maxMetrics=5000` if there is a metric limit reached error in the logs.
 If you dont see the expected metrics, this could be the cause.